zulov/artofwar/docs/ai-development.md

 - Unit selection compares the profile with normalized unit metrics in `AiOrchestrator::resolveUnit()`.
 Metric order and normalization live in `MetricDefinitions.h` and `db_struct_metric.cpp`.
 - `MilitaryBrain` emits one signed pressure for each unordered pair of `MilitaryCenterIdx` values, followed by infantry/range/cavalry preferences.
 Preserve this layout and `MILITARY_OUTPUT_COUNT`.
 - `BuildSpatialBrain` output width must equal `AI_MAP_COUNT`.
 Its one-hot building placement class must stay in `BuildPlacementClass` enum order.
 - `WantList` persists requests across AI actions.
-It boosts active requests, decays inactive requests, caps the sorted list, and reports unaffordable costs back to the brains.
+It boosts active requests, decays inactive requests, caps the sorted list, applies affordability/soft-reserve logic, and reports unaffordable costs back to the brains.
 See `WantList.cpp`, `WantListExecute.cpp`, and `WantExecutor.cpp`.

+`AiOrchestrator` applies a one-hop missing-producer fallback before adding worker, unit, or unit-upgrade wants.
+It checks whether the player owns any building type that can ever produce the unit, not whether that building is ready.
+If no such instance exists, it emits the producer-building want at the same priority and does not persist the original want; a later AI action must emit it again.
+The executor later filters producer buildings by readiness, so a queued unit-like want can still fail for that action pass.
+Building upgrades become a base-building want only when no owned instance exists; the upgrade command itself has no readiness predicate.

+Master `BUILDING_URGENCY`, `DEFENCE_BUILDING_URGENCY`, and direct tech-building requests are currently disabled in `AiOrchestrator.cpp`.
+Resource-building needs and missing-producer fallback are the live building-creation paths. `EXPAND_URGENCY` reaches `BuildSpatialBrain` only when a building is already being placed; it does not initiate an expansion request. `TECH_URGENCY` remains an input to EconomyBrain and UnitBrain.

 ## Focused Tests

-- `tests/BrainValidationTest.cpp`: brain holder and dense-layer dimension validation.
+- `tests/BrainValidationTest.cpp`: valid brain holder and endpoint-dimension behavior.
+- `tests/FileUtilsTest.cpp`: CSV parsing behavior.
 - `tests/LayerTest.cpp`: feed-forward layer behavior.
 - `tests/WantListTest.cpp`: request merging, priority aging, affordability, and reserve behavior.

-The want-building layer now also applies a one-hop feasibility fallback in `AiOrchestrator`: if a unit-like want cannot run because its producer building does not exist, the AI emits the missing producer building at the same priority and retries the original want next tick.
-If a building upgrade is not currently executable, it is dropped for that tick and can be re-evaluated on the next AI pass.
 - `tests/MilitaryCommandCalculatorTest.cpp`: per-unit military target selection.
 - `tests/AiHistoryTest.cpp` and `tests/AiUtilsTest.cpp`: feedback and AI utility logic.